-Hunters pay for licenses, tags and charter from Fort Nelson to base camp for about $1,500.
-THIS OUTFITTER ALSO OFFERS YOUTH PRICES FOR 18 AND UNDER WITH AN ADULT ON A 2X1 BASIS FOR ONLY A $3,500 TROPHY FEE.
+Hunters pay for licenses, tags and charter from Fort Nelson to their particular base camp for about $1,500 to $2,000 depending on camp location.
+THIS OUTFITTER ALSO OFFERS YOUTH PRICES FOR 18 AND UNDER WITH AN ADULT ON A 2X1 BASIS FOR ONLY TROPHY FEES.
+HCU’s Bob Wodzisz has been with this outfit.
 Hunt MG483.
 MG483 Hunt Photos.

 Here is the premier mountain goat boat hunt in Alaska, it may not be the cheapest, but it may be the best.
-This outfitter just has an unbelievable hunt with such high success on big billies.
-In 2016 at press time his 6 hunters had tagged 6 mature billies, he does not shoot nannies or small goats, they ranged from 8 1/2 to just over 10 inches.
-He still had 4 more goat hunters to go.
+With that being said the price of $13,500 is much less than that of some big name outfitters in this general area.
+This outfitter just has an unbelievable hunt with such high success on big billies, they do not shoot nannies.
+2017 season was in progress at press time.

 2015 all 10 goat hunters killed 10 billies, including 2 book animals.